AmirKaseb/Obelion-Task-Terraform/README.md

 This repository contains a Terraform script to automate the deployment of infrastructure on AWS, including a Virtual Private Cloud (VPC), two EC2 instances (frontend and backend), an RDS MySQL database, and necessary security groups.
 The infrastructure is designed to support a basic web application with separate frontend and backend services.

+## Modules

+   - VPC Module: Responsible for creating the Virtual Private Cloud and subnets.
+This module abstracts the networking setup, allowing you to define the CIDR blocks and availability zones easily.

+   - Security Groups Module: Manages the security groups associated with the infrastructure.
+It simplifies the process of configuring inbound and outbound traffic rules for various services.

+   - EC2 Module: Handles the deployment of EC2 instances for both the frontend and backend.
+This module allows you to specify instance types, AMI IDs, and associated security groups in a straightforward manner.

+   - RDS Module: Configures the RDS MySQL database instance.
+It ensures that database credentials are securely managed and can be accessed through AWS Secrets Manager.

+   - SNS Module: Sets up AWS Simple Notification Service (SNS) for alerting purposes.
+This module is designed to manage email notifications for events such as CloudWatch alarms.

+   - CloudWatch Module: Monitors the health and performance of EC2 instances.
+It creates alarms for CPU usage and integrates with the SNS module for notification.

 ## Resources Created

 - **VPC**: A Virtual Private Cloud with two public subnets.